-[19] The Complainant presented Rebuttal evidence (C-3, 132 pages).

-[20] The Complainant identified the ten shopping centre sales from the chart of 24 capitalization rate sales, (C-1, page 15) and excluded the retail sales.
-The Complainant further excluded two sales as one was encumbered with a 40 year lease at \$1 per year for a part of the property; and the second sale had not been listed on the open market.
-Analysis of the remaining eight shopping centre sales indicated a median capitalization rate of 7.14%, based on the Network document information.
-The corresponding median rate, provided by the City, based on a fee-simple NOI was 6.62% and, with a time adjusted sales price was 6.47%.
-(C-3, page 2).

-[21] The Complainant submitted that the Respondent's capitalization rate analysis was flawed and provided Network Data sheets, Assessment Detail Reports, City of Edmonton Valuation Summaries and rent rolls to support the position.
+- [21] The Complainant presented Rebuttal evidence, C-3, 132 pages. - [22] The Complainant identified the ten shopping centre sales from the chart of 24 capitalization rate sales, and excluded the retail sales (C-1, page 19).
+The Complainant further excluded two sales as one was encumbered with a 40 year lease at \$1 per year for part of the property.
+The second sale had not been listed on the open market.
+Analysis of the remaining eight shopping centre sales showed a median capitalization rate of 7.14% and was based on Network documentation.
+The corresponding median rate provided by the City, based on a fee simple NOI was 6.62% and with the time adjusted sale price was 6.47%.
+(C-3, page 2). - [23] The Complainant submitted that the Respondent's capitalization rate analysis was flawed and provided Network Data sheets, Assessment Detail Reports, City of Edmonton Valuation Summaries and rent rolls to support the position.